webpack/webpack-cli/CONTRIBUTING.md

 Our commit messages format follows the [angular.js commits format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format).

+You can use `npm run commit` script to have an interactive way for making commits that follow our guidelines.

 We don't use the scope.
 The template of a commit would look like this:

 ### Commit Message Format